dotherightthing/google-sheet-calendar/README.md

 The web app reads from a Google Sheet.
 Google Apps Script offers the choice of a 'container-bound' (spreadsheet linked) or 'standalone' project.

-The spreadsheet is readonly ("View only"), this script is a 'standalone' project.
+As the spreadsheet is readonly ("View only"), this script is a 'standalone' project.

 Link to the source spreadsheet via the `spreadsheetId` key in `Main.js`